Kadrex/scrabble-ui/README.md

 * Install node modules, run `npm i` in root of the project.
 * Run `ng serve`.
 Navigate to `http://localhost:4200/`.
 * Run backend (instruction in backend's REAMDE.md).
+* Please note that if you need to change frontend port, you must also change it in the backend.